What the government's 'levelling up' white paper means for small businesses

 The government pledges that the UK will have nationwide gigabit-capable broadband and 4G coverage, with 5G coverage for the majority of the population by 2030.

 The white paper says the coronavirus pandemic has demonstrated the importance of digital infrastructure for business continuity.
-Improved connectivity can improve growth and productivity, but there are signifcant disparities in the quality of broadband and mobile networks, with rural areas likely to experience worse digital connectivity than urban areas.
+Improved connectivity can improve growth and productivity, but there are significant disparities in the quality of broadband and mobile networks, with rural areas likely to experience worse digital connectivity than urban areas.

-Since 2017, £200m in funding has been provided for 5G Testbeds and later this year, the government will publish the Wireless Infrastructure Strategy to "review how far the private sector will go to deliver wireless infrastructure – including 5G – across the country, and determine whether there are any market failures in places that need to be addressed".
+Since 2017, £200 million in funding has been provided for 5G Testbeds and later this year, the government will publish the Wireless Infrastructure Strategy to "review how far the private sector will go to deliver wireless infrastructure – including 5G – across the country, and determine whether there are any market failures in places that need to be addressed".

 Public sector procurement